paularmstrong/onerepo/docs/src/content/docs/api/index.md

 **Default:** `{}`.
 Map of paths to array of owners.

-When used with the [`codeowners` commands](/core/codeowners/), this configuration enables syncing configurations from workspaces to the appropriate root level CODEOWNERS file given your `RootConfig.vcs.provider` as well as verifying that the root file is up to date.
+When used with the [`codeowners` commands](/core/codeowners/), this configuration enables syncing configurations from Workspaces to the appropriate root level CODEOWNERS file given your `RootConfig.vcs.provider` as well as verifying that the root file is up to date.

 ```ts title="onerepo.config.ts"
 export default {